Directly elected mayors in England

-The first such political post was the mayor of London, created as the executive of the Greater London Authority in 2000 as part of a reform of the local government of Greater London.
-Since the Local Government Act 2000, all of the several hundred principal local councils in England and Wales are required to review their executive arrangements.
+The first such post was the Mayor of London, created as the executive of the Greater London Authority in 2000 as part of a reform of the local government of Greater London.
+Since the Local Government Act 2000, all of the several hundred principal local councils in England and Wales have been required to review their executive arrangements.

-Most local authorities have a 'leader and cabinet' model where the council leader is selected from the councillors, but in some areas a 'mayor and cabinet' model has been adopted, where a directly elected mayor is established to replace the council leader.
+Examples of local authority mayors include the Mayor of Middlesbrough and the Mayor of North Tyneside.

-Legislation on directly elected mayors applies to England and Wales, but there are currently no directly elected mayors in Wales.
-As of May 2019, 15 council areas in England are using the 'mayor and cabinet' system.
-Most authorities with elected mayors already had a ceremonial mayor and the latter role continues to exist.
+Metro mayors include the Mayor of Greater Manchester and the Mayor of the West Midlands.
+Legislation on directly elected mayors applies both to England and Wales, but there are currently no directly elected mayors in Wales.
+Metro mayors and the Mayor of London enjoy a seat on the Council of the Nations and Regions, where they sit alongside the UK Prime Minister and First Ministers of devolved governments and on the Mayoral Council for England, chaired by the Deputy Prime Minister.